When Is the Right Time to Scale?

 Are Your Customers Loyal?

 What kind of feedback are you getting from your clients?
 Do you even have a regular customer base, or do you see a regular turnover in that area?
-That’s something you need to know, as it will play a significant role in your ability to expand your operations and market share successfully.
-Remember, it’s always easier to keep existing customers than it is to find new ones, so customer loyalty is essential.
+That’s something you need to know, as it will play a significant role in your ability to expand successfully.
+It’s always easier to keep existing customers than it is to find new ones, so customer loyalty is essential.
 If you have a regular base of clients asking for new outlets or expanded services, however, that’s a very positive sign that it may be the right time to scale.

 Is Your Industry Experiencing Growth?

 One factor that you cannot ignore is the health of your industry.
 If your business is in an industry that is stagnant or in decline, be cautious about expansion.
-There are exceptions to every rule, of course, but make sure that your industry has growth potential before you take on any major additional risk.
+Make sure that your industry has growth potential before you take on any major additional risk.
 Just be future-focused and try to analyse your industry’s overall potential for continued growth before you make that kind of commitment.

 Is Your Cash Flow Strong?